oY785QH43L/Zog3gt8fqB/REST_API_Iteration_1/README.md

 # REST-API for relational e commerce model (Iteration 1)
 The application is a Node.js REST-API written in TypeScript.
 It demonstrates a simple REST-API that works with a relational model.
-Following libraries have to be installed using a npm:
+Following libraries have to be installed using npm:

 * express (REST-API framework)
 * inversify-express-utils (IoC container)